maxcnunes/gaper/README.md

 Ignore watch over all test files:

-> no need for this in case you are not using `--disable-default-ignore`
+> no need for this in case if you are not using `--disable-default-ignore`

 ```
 --ignore './**/*_test.go'